SAP CEO Bill McDermott stepping down after over nine years leading software giant

 During his tenure, SAP bought expense management software provider Concur for $8.3 billion, HR software company SuccessFactors for $3.4 billion and Callidus, a developer of sales performance management tools, for $2.4 billion.

+SAP has brought its software to public clouds operated by Alibaba, Amazon, Microsoft and Google, while also running applications from its own data centers.
+SAP does not plan to change that strategy at all, Klein said on the conference call, adding that, "We give customers choice."

-Among the many personal topics he covered in his memoir was his experience with cancer, which took his mom's life in 2010, the year he became CEO of SAP.
+Among the many personal topics McDermott covered in his memoir was his experience with cancer, which took his mother's life in 2010, the year he became CEO of SAP.
 Years earlier, his wife, Julie, had been diagnosed with breast cancer.